A Comprehensive Guide to Gwinnett State Court

 Who’s Who at the Gwinnett County State Court

-When facing a case at this court, there are a number of people who you or your attorney may interact with.
+When facing a case at this court, there are many people who you or your attorney may interact with.
 These include the judges and the clerk of the state court.

 Gwinnett County Judges

 In Gwinnett County, a judge is an elected magistrate who commands court procedures.
-Judges rule on matters of law, serve as a referee in between the parties, and make decisions in legal conflicts.
-As of 2020, Gwinnett County State Court judges include the following individuals:
+Judges rule on matters of law, serve as a referee between the parties, and make decisions in legal conflicts.
+As of 2023, Gwinnett County State Court judges include the following individuals:

-In the state court, the clerk and administrator carry out administrative tasks, helping other officers of the court in addition to judges and attorneys.
-The Gwinnett Clerk of Courts is Richard T. Alexander and the Court Administrator is Philip M Boudewyns.
+The clerk and administrator perform administrative tasks in the state court, helping other court officers, judges, and attorneys.
+The Gwinnett Clerk of Courts is Tiana P. Garner, and the Court Administrator is Philip M Boudewyns.

 Clerk of State Court

-As a Lawrenceville, GA criminal defense law firm which frequently handles cases seen by the Gwinnett County State Court, our job is to facilitate communication with the Clerk of State Court and ease much of the overwhelming burden experienced by those who face the legal system alone.
-No matter what type of legal issue you are facing, we are prepared to stand by your side and advocate for your rights.
+As a Lawrenceville, GA, criminal defense law firm which frequently handles cases seen by the Gwinnett County State Court, our job is to facilitate communication with the Gwinnett Judicial Circuit Clerk of the Superior Court’s office and ease much of the overwhelming burden experienced by those who face the legal system alone.
+No matter your legal issue, we are prepared to stand by your side and advocate for your rights.